 There are a variety of formative and summative assessment methods used, such as:

 - Multiple choice questions

-The MSc dissertation stage will be assessed based on the final dissertation.
-Expectations for the format, submission and marking of the dissertation will follow the current Senate Assessment Regulations, supplemented where appropriate with additional requirements of the Programme/School/College and any specific requirements arising from the nature of the project undertaken.
+The MSc dissertation will be wholly assessed based on the final dissertation.
+Expectations for the format, submission and marking of the dissertation will follow the current Assessment Regulations, supplemented where appropriate with additional requirements of the Programme/School/College and any specific requirements arising from the nature of the project undertaken.